ECG Level 1 Tutorial: Analyze the Waveforms

 WHY these criteria are required?

-• the PR interval is created by the delay in the AV node
+• the PR interval length is created by the delay due to normal slow conduction in the AV node

-• if the electrical system makes it down to the ventricles, then a QRS complex is also required
+• if the electrical signal makes it down to the ventricles, then a QRS complex will be generated

-Before you have learned about abnormal rhythms (which is now), you might be thinking that all these details are super obvious.
-However, there are rhythms with no P waves or P waves that come AFTER the QRS or missing QRS complexes or pretty much any combination of strangeness that you could imagine.
-Therefore, always look for the threesome of the: P wave, PR Interval, and QRS complex in that order.
+Before we have explaioned abnormal rhythms, you might be thinking that all these details are super obvious.
+However, there are rhythms with no P waves or P waves that come AFTER the QRS.
+You can also have missing QRS complexes or pretty much any combination of strangeness that you could imagine.
+Therefore, always look for the threesome of the: P wave, PR Interval normal or long, and QRS complex in that order.
 If any one of these is missing, something abnormal will be happening in the ECG.

 This lesson might seem like a small detail, but it is a very important concept: we are dedicating an entire lesson on it.
 Try the practice sessions and see how you do.